fb

 The American Academy of Pediatrics recommends screenings at 9 months, 18 months, and 24–30 months to catch developmental delays early.
 If concerns emerge during a screening, your pediatrician may refer your child for further evaluation.

-During this evaluation, experts will discuss your child's detailed medical history, then carefully assess your child's motor skills, muscle tone, posture, movements, and reflexes.
+During this evaluation, experts will discuss your child's detailed medical history, then carefully assess their motor skills, muscle tone, posture, movements, and reflexes.

-A combination of the above are often used to arrive at a clear diagnosis of cerebral palsy.
+A combination of these methods is often used to arrive at a clear diagnosis.
 Identifying the specific type of CP can be as important as early detection to effectively manage your child's condition.

-At present, we don’t understand enough about the brain damage that causes cerebral palsy to prevent it.
-However, there are steps expectant mothers can take to try to limit the risk factors.
+At present, we don't understand enough about the brain damage that causes cerebral palsy to prevent it entirely.
+However, there are steps expectant mothers can take to limit the risk factors.

 Mothers may reduce the risks of cerebral palsy by: